python-control/python-control/doc/linear.rst

 system is continuous time or discrete time when carrying out operations that depend on this difference.
-For example, the :func:`rss` function will place all system eigenvalues within the unit circle when called using `dt` corresponding to a discrete time system:
+For example, the :func:`rss` function will place all system eigenvalues within the unit circle when called using `dt` corresponding to a discrete-time system:

 .. testsetup::